Electoral Action of Poles in Lithuania – Christian Families Alliance: Ideology

-The party's primary aim is not ideological, but the protection and enhancement of the rights of the Polish minority, who make up 6,5% of Lithuania's population.
+The party's primary aim is not ideological, but the protection and enhancement of the rights of the Poles in Lithuania, who make up 6.5% of country's population.

 It supports a more influential political role for the Roman Catholic Church, mandatory religious education in schools, and a reduction in the number of Lithuanian parliamentarians from 141 to 101 coupled to an increase in the number of local councillors.
 Since 2005, it unsuccessfully tried to submit bills to penalize abortion.

 Economically, the party supports pro-social and welfare policies - it has a strong social and redistributive component to its economic positions.
 It stresses the need to combat poverty, and proposes a catalogue of welfare programs such as a family support program based on the Polish safety net, as well as an increase in social insurance spending, free school dinners, and a raise in child benefits to 70 euros a month, with additional 30 euros for low-income and large families.
-The LLRA-KŠS also postulates abolition of tuition fees for bachelor's studies and a program that would provide free basic medicine to the elderly.
+The LLRA–KŠS also postulates abolition of tuition fees for bachelor's studies and a program that would provide free basic medicine to the elderly.
 Apart from welfare, it also supports enhancing the Lithuanian road financing program and increasing the income tax.

 According to the Polish political scientist Paweł Gotowiecki, the party "can be described as a classic Christian democracy."
-Despite claiming to not have an ideological basis, the LLRA-KŠS competes with other Lithuanian parties, especially the center-right ones, as it campaigns on similar policies and values.
-However, while the party focuses on promoting tradiditonalist values and Political Catholicism, its natural allies are the Lithuanian centre-left parties.
-The LLRA-KŠS also proposes policies implemented in Poland, such as the Polish "Family 500+" welfare program that grants parents a monthly income of 500 PLN per child.
+Despite claiming to not have an ideological basis, the LLRA–KŠS competes with other Lithuanian parties, especially the center-right ones, as it campaigns on similar policies and values.
+However, while the party focuses on promoting traditionalist values and Political Catholicism, its natural allies are the Lithuanian centre-left parties.
+The LLRA–KŠS also proposes policies implemented in Poland, such as the Polish "Family 500+" welfare program that grants parents a monthly income of 500 PLN per child.